cockroachdb/docs/cockroachcloud/pci-dss.md

 Compliance is a shared responsibility.
 Although {{ site.data.products.dedicated }} clusters automatically comply with PCI DSS, you must take additional steps to ensure that your entire solution is compliant with PCI DSS, such as implementing security recommendations and carefully choosing business partners and vendors.
 For example, you must ensure that cardholder data is protected throughout its journey into and out of your {{ site.data.products.dedicated }} clusters.

 Cockroach Labs cannot provide specific advice about what is required for compliance with PCI DSS or how to implement a specific requirement.
-The following points help to illustrate some steps that organizations might take to help to ensure compliance..
+The following points help to illustrate some steps that organizations might take to help to ensure compliance.

 {{site.data.alerts.callout_danger}}
 The following list is provided only to illustrate a small subset of the measures you might need to take to ensure compliance.